shin19991207/CSC301-A2/README.md

 * **Update existing files**: The url endpoint is as same as the one for adding a new data file.

   * Time Series Data (`/time_series/data?type={type}`):
-    * Our program can save up to 4 time series data, one for each `type`.
+    * Our program can save up to 3 time series data, one for each `type` excluding `Active` case type.
 If a same `type` of time series data file is uploaded again, the new information will be reflected in our program.

   * Daily Reports Data (`/daily_reports/data`):
     * Our proram can save up to 1 daily report data.
 If a daily report is uploaded again, the new information will be reflected in our program.